karver8/far-mars-avionics-pcb/README.md

 * Locking microSD card slot for secure, vibration resistant data logging
 * 5-17V Input Range allowing for versatile power supply.
 * Power Effecient enabling the use of a tiny battery
-* Very light, weighs less than an ounce of feathers!
+* Very light, weighs less than an ounce!
 * Built-in battery charge monitoring.
 * Highly accurate crystal for detailed timestamping.